Zeeshanahmad4/Facebook-Automation-with-Multilogin-and-Residential-Proxies/README.md

 # Facebook automation + Multilogin + Resendetial proxies
-Bot is for warming up facebook profile means it uses facebook on behalf of humans for genrating a pattren to facebook algortihum so it knows that Profiles are active.
-BlackBot already warmup more then 15000 Facebook profiles using Multilogin.
+The bot is for warming up facebook profile means it uses facebook on behalf of humans for generating a pattern to facebook algorithm so it knows that Profiles are active.
+BlackBox already warms up more than 15000 Facebook profiles using Multilogin.

-Bot can automate every action on facebook Profile.
+The bot can automate every action on facebook Profile.

 I named it #Blackbot

 <!-- PROJECT LOGO -->